 Ph.D. students may request a leave of absence when certain life events prevent continued active participation in their degree program.
 Rackham’s

 Leave of Absence Policy enables students to officially suspend work toward their degree for a limited time.
 A leave will be granted to students for illness (either physical or mental) or injury, to enable them to provide care or assistance for family or dependents, to allow them to meet military service obligations, or for other personal reasons.
 If you have questions, please e-mail Rackham’s Leave of Absence Coordinator or call (734) 615-5670.

 Counseling and Psychological Services (CAPS) staff know that it is common for graduate students to feel overwhelmed by academic and life demands.
 If you are interested in receiving counseling services, please call 734-764-8312, or visit the CAPS website, for more information about their services and to view staff biographies and graduate student-specific groups.

 In addition to services at their central location (Michigan Union, 3rd floor), CAPS has an embedded staff member dedicated to the Rackham Graduate School.
-Dr. Laura Monschau, is available at the Rackham Building (Suite 3560, Room 3572) to work specifically with graduate students in an interim role for this academic year.
-If you would like to schedule an appointment with her, please e-mail her at email@example.com.
+Dr. Laura Monschau, is available at the Rackham Building (Suite 3560, Room 3572) to work specifically with graduate students.
+If you would like to schedule an appointment with her, please email her at firstname.lastname@example.org.
 All counseling services are free and confidential.